 The Court observes that the question whether the Applicant was or was not a State party to the Statute of the Court at the time of the institution of the present proceedings is fundamental; for if it were not such a party, the Court would not be open to it.
-The Court must therefore examine whether the Applicant meets the conditions for access to it laid down in Articles 34 and 35 of the Statute before examining the issues relating to the conditions laid down in Article 36 of the Statute.
+The Court must therefore examine whether the Applicant meets the conditions for access to it laid down in Articles 34 and 35 of the Statute before examining the issues relating to the conditions laid down in Articles 36 and 37 of the Statute.

 The Court points out that there is no doubt that Serbia and Montenegro is a State for the purpose of Article 34, paragraph 1, of the Statute.
-However, the objection was raised by certain Respondents although not by France that, at the time when the Application was filed, Serbia and Montenegro did not meet the conditions set down in Article 35 of the Statute because it was not a member of the United Nations at the relevant time.
+However, the objection was raised by certain Respondents that, at the time when the Application was filed, Serbia and Montenegro did not meet the conditions set down in Article 35 of the Statute.
+The Court recalls that the Netherlands argued as its first preliminary objection to the jurisdiction of the Court, that "the FRY is not entitled to appear before the Court" and asserted, inter alia, that